mschmitz1/ExData_Plotting1/README.md

 lies in the same folder as the above mentioned five R program files.
 To test my implementation you will have to successively start readdata.r and then plot1.r until plot4r.
 The graphic output files plot1.png until plot4.png are generated with the corresponding script.
-The x axis in each graphic is marked with the german abbreviations for Thu, Fri, Sat; i. e.
-Do, Fr, Sa.
-I've found it very time consuming trying to replace the tick marks against self defined strings.
+To avoid having German abbreviations for the weekdays in the graphics, I changed the local time setting as described in the discussion forum temporarily with

+my_lc_time <- Sys.getlocale("LC_TIME")
+Sys.setlocale("LC_TIME", "English")
+# Run now your script (or include here source("your script"))
+Sys.setlocale("LC_TIME", my_lc_time)

 In readdata.r, I read only the needed data into the work space.
 I did this with a SQL call.
 If someone has another solution, it would be nice to communicate this in the review remarks.